-- Though I've never seen Dekton in real life, if the photos of Home Depot's selection are any indication, the stuff is GORGEOUS.
-I especially like the looks of Trillium, Keon Concrete, and Bedrock.
+- Though I’ve never seen Dekton in real life, if the photos of Home Depot’s selection are any indication, the stuff is GORGEOUS.
+I especially like the looks of Trillium and Keon Concrete.

 - The material is also available as flooring, siding, and building facades.